mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 So in case of a turbo request (that is link "about" is clicked), instead of a full page reload only the partial <i>about</i> is rendered.

-As we see from the developer console, the response of the turbo request does not contain the full HTML of the page, only the HTML fragment that will be inserted into the turbo frame:

-![image]From the console, we can also see, that the GET request caused by the link clicking within the frame has a special header _Turbo frame_ that tells the Rails controller to treat the request as a turbo request and **not** cause a full page reload:
+From the console, we can also see, that the GET request caused by the link clicking within the frame has a special header _Turbo frame_ that tells the Rails controller to treat the request as a turbo request and **not** cause a full page reload:

 ![image](../images/8-3.png)